min69u/Reforestation/README.md

-## Whiteboards ... are remarkable.
+## I invented a new word!
+Plagiarism!